OleksiyRudenko/gha-pr-checklist-test/README.md

 - eligible target branches (Eligible Branches) are defined
 - GitHub action `pr-labeled-checklist` (Action) is installed and configured

 ### Test P1.
-Happy path to the targeted use case
+Happy path on a local PR

+1. User creates a PR targeted at an Eligible Branch from a branch on the same repo
+1. User adds an Eligible Label
+1. Action gets triggered

+**Desired outcome:** Relevant Checklist added as a comment to the PR's conversation

+### Test P2.
+Happy path on a PR from a fork

-1. User creates a PR targeted at an Eligible Branch
+1. User creates a PR targeted at an Eligible Branch from a forked repo
 1. User adds an Eligible Label
 1. Action gets triggered